-A premium website is crucial to establishing an excellent Internet strategy.
+Many factors contribute to a good practice website.
+Obviously, a premium website is crucial to establishing an excellent Internet strategy.
 Buying PPC advertisements and purchasing directory listings that send prospective patients to a poorly designed website is a waste of money.
 An effective website should have six primary attributes.
 It should be:

-- visually attractive
+- · visually attractive,

-- highly informational
+- highly informational,

-- · easy to navigate
+- easy to navigate,

-- search engine friendly
+- search engine friendly,

-- easy to contact the practice
+- facilitate contact with the practice,

-- have a prominent call to action
+- have a prominent call to action.

 Website design is a broad topic and goes beyond the scope of this white paper.
 The important point is that a poorly-constructed website can be a drain on the whole Internet strategy.
 Moreover, websites should be designed from the start with SEO in mind.
 Websites that are too heavy with underlying code, Flash, and lack sufficient text can be an impediment to SEO success.

 To more fully discuss factors related to website design, please contact Ceatus Media Group LLC directly at 858.454.5505.
-14
+We can answer your questions and direct you accordingly.